AlexsLemonade/OpenScPCA-analysis/docs/troubleshooting-faq/faq.md

 ### What if I want to use Seurat?

-While [data downloads](../getting-started/accessing-resources/getting-access-to-data.md) are only available in `SingleCellExperiment` and `AnnData` format, `Seurat` versions of all objects (in [v5 assay format](https://satijalab.org/seurat/articles/seurat5_essential_commands)) are also available for use.
+While [data downloads](../getting-started/accessing-resources/getting-access-to-data.md) are only available in `SingleCellExperiment` and `AnnData` format, `Seurat` versions of processed objects (in [v5 assay format](https://satijalab.org/seurat/articles/seurat5_essential_commands)) are also available for use.

 These files are part of the OpenScPCA results, associated with the module [`seurat-conversion`](https://github.com/AlexsLemonade/OpenScPCA-analysis/tree/main/analyses/seurat-conversion) which we wrote to convert the processed `SingleCellExperiment` objects to `Seurat` format.
 For more information on obtaining result files, please refer to the documentation for [the `download-results.py` script](../getting-started/accessing-resources/getting-access-to-data.md#accessing-scpca-module-results).

 When working with these `Seurat` objects, please bear in mind the following:

-* They were _not_ processed with a `Seurat` pipeline.
-They were processed using the same pipeline as all OpenScPCA objects were (e.g., with `Bioconductor`), and then converted to `Seurat` format
-  * Notably, they do contain the raw data counts, allowing you to perform normalization, dimension reduction, etc. with `Seurat` directly if you so choose
+* These `Seurat` objects include the same content as the `SingleCellExperiment` objects that they are derived from.
+This includes raw and normalized counts, annotations of highly variable genes, PCA and UMAP transformations, as well as cell and feature metadata.
+  * Note that all calculations were performed using `Bioconductor` packages, so values will differ from the results obtained using `Seurat` functions from the same raw data.
+  * If `Seurat`-derived values are required, processing steps may need to be repeated.
-* To be more consistent with `Seurat` analysis pipelines, gene names in these objects use gene symbols rather than Ensembl ids
+* To be more consistent with `Seurat` analysis pipelines, these objects use gene symbols rather than Ensembl ids as the row names and primary feature id.

 ### The ScPCA data objects contain Ensembl ids, but I need gene symbols for my analysis.
 How should I perform this conversion?